xring/akka-cookbook/README.md

 # akka-cookbook

-> I am not trying to write a book but trying to record some code snippets and answer some 'How To's
+> I am not trying to write a book but trying to record some code snippets and answer some 'HowTo's